 Long strips of fabric are the starting point for the majority of rotary cutting tasks used in today's quilt patterns.
 From there, individual shapes can be 'sub cut' from strips as needed.

-Accurate rotary cutting is essential for successful quilts and quilt blocks, so it's important to cut with care.
-New quilters... practice with inexpensive muslin or bargain fabrics before you begin cutting quilting cottons.
+Accurate rotary cutting is essential for successful quilts and quilt blocks.
+New quilters... practice with inexpensive muslin or bargain fabrics before you begin cutting more expensive quilting cottons.